EricssonResearch/spindump/README.md

     --debug
     --no-debug

-Sets the debugging output on/off.
-Note that in the visual or textual output modes, all debugging information goes to the file spindump.debug in the current working directory.

     --deepdebug
     --no-deepdebug

-Sets the extensive internal debugging output on/off.
+    --deepdeepdebug
+    --no-deepdeepdebug

+The first pair sets the debugging output on/off.
+Note that in the visual or textual output modes, all debugging information goes to the file spindump.debug in the current working directory.
+The second and third sets the extensive or very extensive internal debugging output on/off.

     --no-stats
     --stats